snooper90/triptracker/README.md

   * npm start

 ## Future Goals
-  * Change API from google to an alternate
+  * Change API from google to an alternate.
+  * Add printable forms.
   * Update app to use react.
   * Make the app more mobile friendly.